cameronapak/anchor_uco/content/events/2019-09-03-guys-night-uco-football-game.md

 ---
 layout: blog
-title: 'Guy''s Night: UCO Library'
-when: Thursday September 12th
+title: Relationship Workshop
+when: Sunday October 20th
-time: 7pm
+time: '7:30pm'
-where: Max Chambers Library (4th floor)
-what: >-
-  Intentional connections and also casual fun.
-Boards games and small groups.
-  Topic of discussion will be community.
-Reach out to them: Jackson (405)757-5055 or Micah (918)809-4818
+where: TBA
+what: ' Come back early from fall break to enjoy and grow in the topic of dating relationships.
+Zac and Jessica will both share lessons they have learned and experienced on their ways to finding enriching relationships.
+We’ll serve a light dinner and sit out by the campfire while discussing this fun topic.
+Please consider joining us.'
 ctaMessage: ''
 ---